sjransom/sjransom.dev/src/posts/adding-jsonresume/json-resume.md

 }
 ```

-Awesome!
+### Rendering

 Now we are ready to create a component so that we can render this data to a page:

 ```
 import React from 'react'